Section: Men's Style - Blog

-It's all about the perfect Fit.
-The fit of your suit is arguably the most important aspect to a good quality men's suit.
-It's also the aspect that most effects the way your suit will look and feel on you.
-Ask yourself - if the suit doesn't fit you perfectly why spend $$$ on it?
+It's all about the perfectfit.
+The fit of your suit is arguably the most important aspect of a good quality men's suit.
+It's also the aspect with the most impact on how your suit looks and feels on you.
+Ask yourself, if the suit doesn't fit you perfectly, why buy it?

-After all, it's not exactly a cheap purchase.
-Off-the-rack suits use a “standard sizing” which is a sort of one-size-fits-all approach to suiting which uses only chest size and jacket length to determine your “ideal” fit.
+After all, it's not a cheap purchase.
+Off-the-rack suits use a “standard sizing,” which is a sort of one-size-fits-all approach to suiting that uses only chest size and jacket length to determine your “ideal” fit.

-But what about length of the sleeves?
-What about the sleeve and trouser circumferences?
-What about the crotch length?
-What about your posture, and the shape of your shoulders?
+In addition to the above, what about your posture, and the shape of your shoulders?
 The list goes on.
-Your body is a unique shape and size and even if you think Off-the-rack sizing is ok for you, there will always be one area of fit that's not quite right.
+Your body is a unique shape and size so even if you think off-the-rack sizing is ok for you, there will always be one area of fit that's not quite right.